Is there any difference between an Agency and a Marketing Supplier?

 The history of the agency

-While today very few client agency contracts define the relationship as a principal agent, the term agent and agency lives on in creative agencies, media agencies, digital agencies and the like.
-But it is not applied to design companies, public relations companies and firms or research companies.
+While today, very few client-agency contracts define the relationship as a principal-agent, the terms agent and agency live on in creative agencies, media agencies, digital agencies, and the like.

-This initial agency agreement developed and the agencies became agents of the advertisers, providing not just media but the advertising that was to run in the media (known as Above the Line costs) and non-media related advertising services (known as Below the Line costs).
+This initial agency agreement developed, and the agencies became agents of the advertisers, providing not just media but also the advertising that was to run in the media (known as Above the Line costs) and non-media-related advertising services (known as Below the Line costs).

 Is it strategic or financial importance?

-It could certainly be that the term ‘agency’ is reserved for those suppliers who fulfil an important strategic role in the marketer’s roster.
-Or it could be because of the significant size of the marketing budget invested with these suppliers, especially media agencies, where 95% of the spend goes on to the media owners.
+It could certainly be that the term ‘agency’ is reserved for suppliers who fulfil an important strategic role in the marketer’s roster.
+Or it could be because the marketing budget invested with these suppliers, especially media agencies, is significant, with 95% of the spend going to the media owners.

 But we have observed enough exceptions to question this.
-A prime example is how data analytics and market research is usually exempted from any roster consideration, with marketers seeing this function as outside the agency distinction.
-Yet it could be considered that these skills are particularly important for informing the marketing strategy.
+A prime example is how data analytics and market research are usually exempted from any roster consideration, with marketers seeing this function as outside the agency distinction.
+Yet these skills could be considered particularly important for informing the marketing strategy.

-Another exception is in areas such as sponsorship management and activation, also often excluded from the marketer’s consideration of their roster size and composition.
-Yet, like the media agency, the total sponsorship spend for some corporate marketers is commensurate or even exceeds the media spend.
+Another exception is in areas such as sponsorship management and activation, which are also often excluded from the marketer’s consideration of roster size and composition.
+Yet, like the media agency, the total sponsorship spend for some corporate marketers is commensurate with or even exceeds the media spend.

 Number of suppliers by spend per supplier

-When we have reviewed the marketing spend of some of our larger advertisers, we will often identify many hundreds of suppliers.
-This is often a shock to many advertisers and marketers, either because they do not have a total view of the roster or they mistakenly have an artificial filter on what constitutes their supplier roster.
+When we review the marketing spend of some of our larger advertisers, we often identify hundreds of suppliers.
+This is often a shock to many advertisers and marketers, either because they do not have a complete view of the roster or they mistakenly have an artificial filter on what constitutes their supplier roster.

-Of these forgotten suppliers in the marketing roster, many could often be considered small, undifferentiated agencies that provide a range of services such as creative, graphic design, studio, digital and website development.
+Many of these forgotten suppliers in the marketing roster could often be considered negligible, undifferentiated agencies that provide various services such as creative, graphic design, studio, digital and website development.
 In each case, the spend with each supplier is relatively small, often between $10,000 and $50,000 in the past year.
 This is just about the total of a project or two or more, yet possibly small enough to be overlooked by finance and procurement.

-The issue is that when you multiply these small spends across the large number of suppliers of this type, then very quickly the totals exceed millions of dollars in spend.
-It is clear from analysing the spend pattern, that these additional suppliers are actually undertaking work that would normally be placed with the main agencies on the roster.
-It is effectively leaking from the main agency revenue into this plethora of small and forgotten suppliers.
+The issue is that when you multiply these small spends across the large number of suppliers of this type, the totals quickly exceed millions of dollars in spend.
+It is clear from analysing the spend pattern, that these additional suppliers are undertaking work that would usually be placed with the main agencies on the roster.
+It effectively leaks from the main agency revenue into this plethora of small and forgotten suppliers.

 Eroding spend from your core roster

 This leakage of spend from the core roster to a multitude of smaller suppliers comes at a cost.
-Often the additional suppliers are justified on the basis that they have lower rates, but the loss of scale and the additional cost of managing a growing roster means this is false economy.
+Often, the additional suppliers are justified because they have lower rates.
+Still, the loss of scale and the extra cost of managing a growing roster means this is a false economy.

 Just because a marketer does not account for a particular supplier or a category supplier in defining their roster does not mean that these suppliers do not come at a cost.
 The following aspects need to be considered: